With the right advice, the right guidance and the right celebrant, you will have a fabulous stress free wedding!

 - A beautiful piece while the register is being signed.

-- A finale piece, for the triumphal departure of the married couple with their party.
+- A final piece, for the triumphal departure of the married couple with their party.

-- Relax and have fun!
-I am there to help make sure that everything goes smoothly.
+Relax and have fun!
+I am there to help make sure that everything goes smoothly as we planned together.

 Marriage is a serious commitment, but your wedding should be fun.